Pooja-4NI24EC406/Experiment-03/README.md

 V1-V2/2    (DIFFERENTIAL MODE SIGNAL Vdm)
 V1=Vcm+Vdm
 V2=Vcm-Vdm

+<h3>Key points about common mode and differential mode analysis in a differential amplifier:</h3>
+Common mode signal:
+When both inputs of the differential amplifier receive the same signal, this is considered a common-mode signal.
+Differential mode signal:
+When the inputs receive signals that are different from each other, this is considered a differential mode signal.

+It is important, because of Noise rejection: A good differential amplifier should have a high "common-mode rejection ratio" (CMRR), meaning it should significantly amplify the differential mode signal while rejecting any common-mode noise present on both inputs.

+<h4>Analysis</h4>
+Common mode analysis:
+Calculate the output voltage when the same input signal is applied to both input terminals of the differential amplifier.

+Differential mode analysis:
+Calculate the output voltage when two different input signals are applied to the input terminals of the differential amplifier.

 <h3> WORKING PRINCIPLE </h3>
 Operating in active region for proper amplification, it can Work in Different Modes i.e, It can function in common-mode (same signal on both inputs) and differential-mode (different signals on inputs).